25 hours per week.

 By the end of this course, the student is expected to be able to

-- Express themselves clearly in both spoken and written English
+- Articulate ideas and concepts clearly in both spoken and written English

 - Demonstrate flexibility in their use of language